 There are restrictions on the amount of tax relief available on pension contributions.
-If the value of your pension savings increase in any one year by more than the £60,000 (the current annual allowance limit) you may have to pay a tax charge.
+If the value of your pension savings increase in any one year by more than the £40,000 (the annual allowance limit of 2020/21) you may have to pay a tax charge.
 Most people will not be affected by the annual allowance.